codepo8/developer-advocacy-handbook/create-slide-decks.md

 Used correctly, animation can be a very powerful tool to make a step by step process more obvious.
-If you are not skilled in usability and design though it will most likely appear tacked on and, yes, tacky as animation has been traditionally used to spice up very boring presentations.
+If you are not skilled in usability and design though it will most likely appear tacked on and, yes, tacky, as animation has been traditionally used to spice up very boring presentations.